ozzono/articles/skill-assessment/skill-assesment_en.md

 I would choose repository [editing with legacy code](#edit-code-in-an-existing-project) or [Assessment of public shared repositories](#an-entire-project-shared-through-a-git-repository) maintained by the candidate, followed by a technical interview with one or more tech leads.
 Submitting to a code challenge with a project combined with a [technical interview](#technical-interview) focused on commenting on the shared code also allows you to understand how much the candidate understands about the code he wrote and alternatives to what was presented.

 [back to the top](#table-of-contents)

+## Use of Artificial Intelligence

+Following technological innovations, linguistic AI emerged, like ChatGPT, which suggests valid code from a simple description and complete code if the request is comprehensive and well made.
+Furthermore, there is nothing to prevent its use in conjunction with any of the types of technical validation mentioned so far.
+Therefore, more than ever, technical assessments need to consider the existence and use of these new tools, as [ChatGPT now has sufficient training to be approved in the Googles recruitment process](https://www.pcmag.com/news/chatgpt-passes-google-coding-interview-for-level-3-engineer-with-183k-salary).
+In other words, this article will age fast, and technical validations and processes that do not modernize will age along with it.